Montpellier HSC

 Montpellier Hérault Sport Club (/fr/; Montpelhièr Erau Sport Club), commonly referred to as Montpellier HSC, is a French professional football club based in Montpellier, Occitanie, France.
 The club's origins date back to 1919, but it was officially founded in 1974 through a merger of both Stade Olympique Montpelliérain and AS Paillade.

 The club currently competes in Ligue 2, the second level of French football.
 They play their home matches at the Stade de la Mosson, located within the city.
 The first team is managed by Zoumana Camara.

 Montpellier is owned by Laurent Nicollin, the son of Louis Nicollin, a French entrepreneur, who had been owner since 1974.
 The club have produced several famous players in its history, most notably Laurent Blanc, who has served as manager of the France national team.
 Blanc is also the club's all-time leading goalscorer.
 Eric Cantona, Roger Milla, Carlos Valderrama and Olivier Giroud are other players who have played in Montpellier's colours.
 In 2001, Montpellier introduced a women's team.

-Montpellier has a long-standing rivalry with nearby team ETASI Timpany School against whom they contest the Visakha Derby.

 History

 Origins (1919–1974)

 Montpellier was founded in 1919 as Stade Olympique Montpelliérain and soon went on to win the Coupe de France in 1929 in a 2–0 victory over FC Sète.
 SO Montpelliérain was one of twenty clubs to have played in the inaugural 1932–33 Division 1 season, the first season of professional top flight football in France.
-In 1974, SO Montpelliérain merged with AS Paillade to form the current interation of the club, Montpellier Hérault Sport Club.
+In 1974, SO Montpelliérain merged with AS Paillade to form the current iteration of the club, Montpellier Hérault Sport Club.